False and Misleading Margarine Commercials

 Evolution of Advertising to Now

-In 1973, In the movie “Sleeper,” Woody Allen, a nerdish store owner, is revived out of cryostasis into the future.
+In 1973, In the movie “Sleeper,” Woody Allen, a nerdish store owner, is revived out of cryostasis at a time in the future.
 He finds out that everything that we thought was bad for us was really good!
 It is as though producers of margarine, coffee, wine, and chocolate, then said, “Instead of making groundless claims that the FTC now prohibits, we can use actual scientific research” (see article on red wine).

 Current Use of “Science” in Advertising